 We might redraft the provision to make this clear: “that reasonable but unsuccessful efforts have been made to grant licenses . . . to potential licensees that otherwise would agree to use or sell product manufactured substantially in the United States.”
 Then this waiver language would make clear that the problem is not the agreement to use product manufactured substantially in the United States–it is the on similar terms.
 There is no requirement that the offered terms are “reasonable” or promote “free competition and enterprise.”

 In the second condition of the waiver clause, no efforts are required at all–just an argument that “domestic manufacture” (not even substantially manufactured) is not “commercially” feasible.
 What might “commercially feasible” mean?
 Perhaps “commercially feasible” means “with an acceptable profit.”
-Put loosely–“we don’t think any American company will see enough value in manufacturing product for us to even try to find one.
+Put loosely–“we don’t think any American company will see enough value in manufacturing product for us that it is even worth our time to try to find one.
 It’s just not commercially feasible.”
 Obviously, if foreign companies are happy to manufacture product, then the manufacturing is of course commercially feasible.
 The problem has to be that companies willing to manufacture are not willing to build the manufacturing facilities in America or shift work to existing facilities in America.
-But this is the condition that the authors of Bayh-Dole were expressly addressing–make that invention with United States industry and labor.
+But this is the condition that the authors of Bayh-Dole were expressly addressing–make that federally supported invention with United States industry and labor.
 And it is exactly here that Bayh-Dole offers a waiver of the requirement.